-At Helfand & Associates, we handle all aspects of New Jersey child support matters in Morristown and throughout Morris County.
+At Helfand & Associates, we handle all aspects of New Jersey child support matters in Morristown and throughout Morris County and other surrounding counties.

 The guidelines are calculated based on the net income of the parties and the number of overnights of parenting time or visitation schedule.
 The awards include the child’s share of expenses for housing, food, clothing, transportation, entertainment, and unreimbursed health care, up to $250.00 each year.
 Expenses that can be added to the basic support are childcare expenses, health insurance for the child, and predictable and recurring healthcare expenses.

 As the net income of both parents is considered, income must be accurate.
 If someone is willfully underemployed, income will be imputed.

 There are times when the guidelines are not used.
 This occurs when there is extremely low or extremely high income.
 Parents can also agree not to use the guidelines, but it is necessary to state in the parties’ agreement why this is being done.
 In this instance, the parties must identify their respective incomes as a baseline figure for child support modifications in the future.

 Child support continues until the child is emancipated.
 There are several conditions which constitute emancipation.
 Reaching the age of majority alone (18 years of age) may not in itself be emancipation.
 The child has to be no longer dependent upon the parent for support.
 Emancipation includes marriage of the child, entry into the armed forces, and full-time work.
 A child in college full-time is not considered emancipated.
 However the New Jersey Child Support Guidelines will not be used for a college student.
 An analysis of the child’s needs will be made and support awarded according to the parent’s ability to pay.